Włodzimierz Dzieduszycki: Biography

-In 1881 Wlodzimierz became a member of the Polish Academy of Skills.
-Dzieduszycki collected specimens of fauna and flora from his childhood and held them in his palace in Poturzyce, 80 km north of Lvov.
+In 1881 Wlodzimierz became a member of the Polish Academy of Arts and Sciences.
+Dzieduszycki collected specimens of fauna and flora from his childhood and held them in his palace in Poturzyce, 80 km north of Lviv.
 His collection grew with additions of fossils and minerals from Professor Ludwik Zejszner and plants from Jan Łobarzewski.
 He moved a part of this collection to Lvov to a building in Fredro Street in 1854 and then to Kurkowa Street (now Lysenka Street) in 1857.
 As the collections grew he bought a building in 1868 on Teatralna Street where the museum still stands.
 It was open to the public in 1870.
-The museum is now called the State Museum of Natural History of the NASU.
+The museum is now called the State Museum of Natural History of the National Academy of Sciences of Ukraine.
 The Museum includes a rich natural collection, mainly ornithology, ethnography and numismatic objects and a large collection of books.
+The entomological collections were organized by Józef Dziędzielewicz.

-He was also co-founder of the Museum of Industry of Arts (Muzeum Przemyslu Artystycznego) in 1874 in Lwów and founder the "Hunting Society of Lesser Poland" in 1885.
+He was also co-founder of the Museum of Industry of Arts (Muzeum Przemysłu Artystycznego) in 1874 in Lviv and founder the "Hunting Society of Lesser Poland" in 1885.

 Wlodzimierz became a member the Sejm in 1865, 1874 and from 1895 until 1899; he served as Sejm Marshal from 7 March until 26 April 1876.
 He was also a member of the Herrenhaus from 1874.

 He was author of several scientific works (nature and ethnography), and from 1894 Doctor Honoris Causa of the Lwów University.